dopevog/pytrend/README.md

 ## Introduction

 **pytrend** is a Python package to detect trends on the market so to analyze its behaviour.
-So on, this package has been created to support [investpy](https://github.com/dopevog/investpy) features when it comes to data retrieval from different financial products such as stocks, funds or ETFs; and it is intended to be combined with it, but also with every `pandas.DataFrame`, formatted as OHLC.
+So on, this package has been created to support Yahoo Finance features when it comes to data retrieval from different financial products such as stocks, funds or ETFs; and it is intended to be combined with it, but also with every `pandas.DataFrame`, formatted as OHLC.